-Michael Buchsbaum is a German-U.S. American energy and industry journalist, photographer and podcaster.
+Michael Buchsbaum is a German-American energy and industry journalist, photographer and podcaster.

-But after witnessing so much human and natural destruction, he now uses his tools to advocate for a just, renewable energy transition.
-Relocating to Europe in 2015, since then he has written and edited for Power Magazine, IRENA, the Berlin Energy Transition Dialogs, Deutsche Welle and Europe Beyond Coal while serving as the lead writer for the Heinrich Böll Foundation’s Energytransition.org platform.
+Since moving to Europe in 2015, he has written and edited for Power Magazine, IRENA, the Berlin Energy Transition Dialogues, Deutsche Welle and Europe Beyond Coal, and served as the lead writer for the Heinrich Böll Foundation's Energytransition.org platform, publishing nearly 200 blogs, podcasts and articles between 2018 and 2024.

 Michael Buchsbaum